VirtusLab/scala-cli/website/docs/guides/advanced/custom-toolkit.md

 title: Custom Toolkit
 sidebar_position: 44
 ---
-Similar to the Scala Toolkit and Typelevel toolkit, it is possible to create our own custom toolkit.
+Similar to the Scala Toolkit and Typelevel toolkit, it is possible to create your own, custom toolkit.
 Having a custom toolkit with common libraries can speed up the development using scala-cli.

 Let's look at how we can create a new toolkit.